Burns and McDonnell

 15+ Years of Experience

-Jessica is a traffic engineer and project manager in Burns & McDonnell’s Kansas City headquarters office.
-Prior to joining Burns & McDonnell, Jessica spent 13 years conducting transportation safety research at MRIGlobal with a focus on urban and suburban arterials, the relationship between safety and speed, and vulnerable roadway users.
-Jessica supported the urban and suburban arterial research that eventually became Chapter 12 of the Highway Safety Manual (NCHRP Project 17-26).
-She also served as a technical editor for the predictive safety methodology chapters (10-12) during the production of the manual (NCHRP Project 17-36) and led research for FHWA using naturalistic driving study data to evaluate the relationship between operating speed, safety, and roadway characteristics on urban and suburban arterials.
-She played a key role evaluating the impact of motor vehicle safety countermeasures on pedestrians and bicyclists in NCHRP Project 20-07, Task 393, and contributed to research developing safety performance functions for pedestrians and bicyclists for inclusion in the forthcoming second edition of the HSM (NCHRP Project 17-84).
-She drafted a new chapter on roundabouts for the third edition of the Human Factors Guide (NCHRP Project 17-80).
-As a project manager at Burns & McDonnell, Jessica is leading a safety analysis of the entire Kansas Turnpike and is also helping the Kansas Department of Transportation develop new procedures for identifying, evaluating, and prioritizing safety projects.
+Jessica is a traffic engineer and project manager at Burns & McDonnell.
+Prior to joining the firm, Jessica spent 13 years conducting transportation safety research at MRIGlobal with a focus on urban and suburban arterials, the relationship between safety and speed, and vulnerable roadway users.
+Jessica supported the urban and suburban arterial research that eventually would become Chapter 12 of the Highway Safety Manual (HSM) (NCHRP project 17-26).
+She also served as a technical editor for the predictive safety methodology chapters (10-12) during production of the manual (NCHRP project 17-36) and led research for FHWA using naturalistic driving study data to evaluate the relationship between operating speed, safety, and roadway characteristics on urban and suburban arterials.
+She played a key role in evaluating the impact of motor vehicle safety countermeasures on pedestrians and bicyclists in NCHRP Project 20-07, Task 393, and contributed to research developing safety performance functions for pedestrians and bicyclists for inclusion in the forthcoming second edition of the HSM (NCHRP project 17-84).
+She drafted a new chapter on roundabouts for the third edition of the Human Factors Guide (NCHRP project 17-80).
+As a project manager at Burns & McDonnell, Jessica is leading a safety analysis of the entire Kansas Turnpike and is also helping the Kansas Department of Transportation develop new procedures for identifying, evaluating and prioritizing safety projects.

 33097_allison_karagiorgas_2018_sq_cl_01_high